emersonboyd/JavaAnimator/resources/README.txt

 VisualViewController:
 This is the controller for the animation.
 It processes the animations and updates the shapes accordingly.
 It tells the visual view what shapes to display.

+HybridView
+This is the view that contains the combined functionalities of the svg view and the visual view.

+HybridViewController:
+This is the controller for the hybrid view.
+It processes all of the button inputs and the text inputs.

+MockView:
+This is a mock view created to test the controller.